koad/documentation/src/introduction.md

+## 👋 hello everyone.

-# You're too early, dinner isn't ready yet.
+###  You're too early!

+Dinner isn't ready yet; it will take some time to bake.

 ---

 ## The stains of time
 As I sift through the broken thoughts I will place the results here.

 If I could start again I would keep myself organized; my thoughts organized.